 SIMAP will offer Basic functionality free, while providing a suite of additional useful features for a nominal license fee.
 This model will allow UNH to cover the costs of continuing to offer and support this tool for the good of the entire campus sustainability community.
 The basic version is also supported, through the partnership with Second Nature.
 In addition, all Presidents’ Climate Leadership Commitment signatories will have a 40% reduction in costs for the upgraded versions.
 The basic free version and nominal cost Tier 1 will be available in September 2017.
 Tier 2 will be available in December 2018.

-- Basic free version and nominal cost Tier 1 will be available in fall 2017
+- Basic free trial version and nominal cost Tier 1 launched in fall of 2017

-Tier 1: The Tier 1 functionality will be the first paid version, made available with the fall 2017 launch of the updated tool.
-The license cost for Tier 1 will be $350/year.
+Tier 1: The Tier 1 functionality will be the first paid version, available since November 2017.
+The license cost for Tier 1 is $350 for an annual subsription.